Limited Time Offer:Up to 0% off Hello Interview Premium

 Non-functional requirements cover the properties of the system that matter to the user and the business.

 ChatGPT feels broken if you stare at a blank screen for a few seconds after hitting enter, so latency to the first token matters more than total completion time.
-Because GPUs are the scarce, expensive resource here, the system has to be deliberate about who gets compute and when.
+Because GPUs are limited and expensive, the system has to be deliberate about who gets compute and when.
 ChatGPT serves a little over 200M daily active users at the time of writing, so that's the scale we'll design against.

 With that framing, here are the requirements that actually shape the design.